Tswagerman/project_mlops/reports/README.md

 > **Docker is an important tool for creating containerized applications.
 Explain how you used docker in your**
 > **experiments?
 Include how you would run your docker images and include a link to one of your docker files.**
+We created three dockerfiles.
+One to run the same command as make train does, one to run the same command as make evaluate does and then we created a dockerfile that deploys our website with the availability of evaluation of text. run it by running docker run -p 8000:80 fastapi:latest after building it using docker build -f fastapi.dockerfile . -t fastapi:latest.
+The dockerfiles can be found in the dockerfiles folder.

 ### Question 16